alekswebnet/pdfjs-viewer-element/README.md

 # pdfjs-viewer-element

-A web component for viewing pdf files in the browser.
-The package is based on [PDF.js default viewer](https://mozilla.github.io/pdf.js/web/viewer.html) build and works with any framework.
+A custom element, based on [PDF.js default viewer](https://mozilla.github.io/pdf.js/web/viewer.html).
+Works in all [major browsers](https://caniuse.com/custom-elementsv1) and with most [JS frameworks](https://custom-elements-everywhere.com/).
+See [examples](https://alekswebnet.github.io/pdfjs-viewer-element/#demo) of usage in the different frameworks.

-⚠️ `pdfjs-viewer-element` uses PDF.js [prebuilt](http://mozilla.github.io/pdf.js/getting_started/), that includes the generic build of PDF.js and the viewer.
+⚠️ `pdfjs-viewer-element` requires PDF.js [prebuilt](http://mozilla.github.io/pdf.js/getting_started/), that includes the generic build of PDF.js and the viewer.
 To use the package you should download and **place the prebuilt** files to some directory of your project.
 Then specify the path to this directory with `viewer-path` property (`/pdfjs` by default).

 ## Status